Diving Thailand Phuket

 In the unlikely event that the weather is not good enough for diving, due to waves, we are one of the only dive centres in Phuket and surroundings that can take divers down to the fresh water lakes of Khao Sok or Song Hong.

 Blue Label Diving dives these lakes on a monthly basis as we also do our cave diving courses in there.
-Song Hong is 4 hours drive and Khao Sok is 3 hours drive from our shop in Rawai Phuket.
+Song Hong is 4 hours drive and Krabi is about 3 hours drive from our shop in Rawai Phuket.
 We can also combine diving in Phuket with the fresh water lakes.
 Best of both worlds.

 Most of the diving is from Chalong Bay in the South of Phuket.
 If you have not rented a car, the dive centers can pick you up in the morning and drop you off at the end of the day.
 Chalong Bay is 50 min away from Patong, 30 min away form Phuket Town, 15 min away from Rawai and Nai Harn and if you are staying in Surin you have to calculate an hour or more to get down to the pier.